• Skip to primary navigation

 I enjoy merging improvisational techniques with modern and/or traditional quilt design.
 Exploring new ideas keeps my style in constant evolution and the process fresh.
 I wish I could sew as fast as the ideas come to me.
 The good news is I’ll never run out.

 I love sharing stories about my quilts and the skills and techniques I’ve learned from making them.
 My workshops and truck show/lectures make modern improvisational quilting fun, laid back and accessible.
 I also host weekly Open Studios and workshops in my West Seattle studio.
-You can find out more about me, and see my quilts, at my website Sew Katie Did
+You can find out more about me, and see my quilts, at my website Sew Katie Did.
+Katie is open to a limited amount of travel.

 Please let Katie know you found her on The Quilter’s Calendar!

-Filed Under: Washington Tagged With: abstract, contemporary, modern
+Filed Under: Washington Tagged With: abstract, contemporary, in-person, modern

 Bev Remillard